PART 2 – SIMULATION

 recording twice if necessary.
 Answers are at the end.

-In Part 2B you will hear 4 longer recordings in which a pilot or controller describes a
+In Part 2B you will hear 4 longer recordings in which a pilot or controller

-you a pen for you to take notes on the Task Card.
-You need to report the message as
+examiner will give you a pen for you to take notes on the Task Card.
+You need to

-fully as possible - the more details you can provide, the better.
-You should describe
+report the message as fully as possible - the more details you can provide, the

-the problem, say what the speaker needs and give any extra details that you can.
-If
+better.
+You should describe the problem, say what the speaker needs and give

-you do not give all of the information, it will affect your score.
+any extra details that you can.
+If you do not give all of the information, it will

 The Task Card will look like this, and you will receive a pen to take notes.